Judge expected to overturn law that forced customers to pay for failed SC nuclear project

 It could also open the door for lawyers to argue that Cayce-based SCE&G should refund ratepayers for the more than $2 billion they've already put into the project over the past decade.

-Judge John C. Hayes III is said to be on the verge of ruling that the Base Load Review Act — the law that allowed South Carolina Electric & Gas to charge its customers for a pair of unfinished nuclear reactors — is unconstitutional.
+Judge John C. Hayes III is said to be on the verge of ruling that the Base Load Review Act — the law that allowed SCE&G to charge its customers for a pair of unfinished nuclear reactors — is unconstitutional.
 His plans were confirmed by two people familiar with his thinking.

 Having to pay refunds would set off a financial domino effect that the utility has said could push it toward insolvency.